 “The first weeks after one’s quit day are the most difficult, and most smokers who relapse do so during this period,” Babb said.
 “Smokers’ chances of quitting for good improve the longer they stay quit.”

-Smokers can try to quit smoking either abruptly – “cold turkey” – or by cutting down gradually on their cigarette consumption, Babb noted.
+Cigarette smokers can try to quit smoking either abruptly – “cold turkey” – or by cutting down gradually on their cigarette consumption, Babb noted.

 “Both methods are commonly used,” Babb said.
-“While either approach can work, recent research suggest that smokers who make an abrupt quit attempt are more likely to be successful than smokers who gradually reduce their cigarette consumption.”
+“While either approach can work, recent research suggests that smokers who make an abrupt quit attempt are more likely to be successful than smokers who gradually reduce their cigarette consumption.”